alaagawish/Foodie/README.md

 + Add to your mobile calendar
 + Guide you to cook the chosen meal

+# How to use
++ First way you can login by regular email and password, or by google.
++ Second way you can register using username, email, password, confirm password.
++ Finally you can login as guest but you will not be able to add in favourite list or in foodie plan.
+Foodie suggests for you a random meals to pick from, You can search using meal name, country, ingredient, and category, When you pick up a meal you can check its country, type, ingredients, steps to do the meal, and finally youtube vedio to visiual steps
+You can add one of them to your favourites or your week plan, You can upload your profile picture.
+You can backup your data (favourite list and week plan) to retrieve them within you login.

 # Implementation
 + We used Android studio to create Foodie, Firebase to backup data, Room for local storage for retrieving data after backup, Shared Preference for keeping the user login even after he closed the app but not logged out, caching data when turning off wifi/mobile data
 + We facilitate to user to login by different ways: